 An important feature applicable to all types of bankruptcy filings is the “automatic stay”.
 The automatic stay means that the mere request for bankruptcy protection automatically stops and brings to a grinding halt most lawsuits, repossessions, foreclosures, evictions, garnishments, utility shut-offs, and debt collection harassment.
 It offers debtors a breathing spell by giving the debtor and trustee assigned to the case time to review the situation and develop an appropriate plan.
 In most circumstances, creditors cannot take any further action against the debtor or their property without permission from the Bankruptcy Court.

-What Bankruptcy Can And Cannot Do For You
+What a Delaware Bankruptcy Can And Cannot Do For You

 Bankruptcy may make it possible for financially distressed individuals to: